 Need to investigate how purge (which is deleting the data) may impact state transfer (which assumes the data is there).

 Need to investigate how purge impacts simulations.
 Likely need to run the purge job in small increments within existing block processing locks, so that transaction simulations do not see inconsistent data.
 Actually, purging by definition introduces potential inconsistencies, but this would limit the inconsistencies.

+2.6 Additional Considerations (WIP)

+Salt Considerations

+When we protect data confidentiality using hash algorithms, it is important to ensure the input to the hash has sufficient entropy (to prevent dictionary attacks).
+A mechanism to increase the entropy of a hash is to include a salt / secret (in additional to the original value).
+When a salt is included into the hash, treating the salt as private data additionally increases the resilience against attackers (as it becomes highly difficult to guess the hash inputs).

+Properties

+Each key has a different salt.

+Salts are kept private (only peers that should have the state can observe the salts).

+Salt must have sufficient entropy (derived from a random source and of sufficient length).

+Handling Salts within Fabric

+To assist CC developers, Fabric can (and should) manage the salt included in the hashes of the keys and values.

 Confidentiality of Salts (and limitations)